Windwalker PvE Guide

 #showtooltip Tiger Palm

 Change Tiger Palm to whatever ability you want.
-This macro prevents you from cancelling the channel of Fists of Fury, Crackling Jade Lightning, Celestial Conduit and Spinning Crane Kick early and missing a tick of damage.
+This macro prevents you from cancelling the channel of Fists of Fury Crackling Jade Lightning, and Celestial Conduit early and missing a tick of damage.
 It is recommended to use this on your main rotational abilities as it’s very very unlikely that we’ll look to cancel these abilities.
-If, for whatever reason, you want to be able to cancel one or all of these abilities, simply omit that line from the macro.

 Burst Macro

-This Macro uses your on-use stat trinket and potions in the correct order to allow your Storm, Earth, and Fire Clones to be affected by the stat buffs as well.
+This Macro uses your on-use stat trinket and potions in the correct order to allow your Zenith Stomp from casting Zenith to be affected by the stat buffs as well.
 However, this macro has a few nuances you need to adjust for your personal use, so here is an explanation for all lines and how to change them appropriately.

-This line uses your trinket in slot 13 whenever you have an active pet.
-For Windwalker the only active pet that triggers this condition is a summoned Xuen from Invoke Xuen, the White Tiger.
+This line uses your trinket in slot 13 whenever you have an active pet OR when you are talented into Shado-Pan by utilizing the very first passive point Flurry Strikes.
+For Windwalker the only active pet that triggers this condition is a summoned Xuen from Invoke Xuen, the White Tiger by talenting into Conduit of the Celestials.
 If you have your on-use stat trinket on slot 14 you need to adjust this line.
-If you don’t use a trinket that should be used that close between Xuen and SEF or don’t have one (example for the first would be a trinket like Treacherous Transmitter) you should delete this line to make sure you don’t accidentally misuse the trinket you have.
+If you don’t use a trinket that should be used that close between Xuen and Zenith or don’t have one (example for the first would be a trinket like Algeth’ar Puzzle Box) you should delete this line to make sure you don’t accidentally misuse the trinket you have.

-Those two lines allow you to use less binds by using a shift modifier to pop your potion at the same time as your trinket, right before your Storm, Earth, and Fire Clones appear.
+Those two lines allow you to use less binds by using a shift modifier to pop your potion at the same time as your trinket, right before your Zenith Stomp from casting Zenith.
 The used IDs are the Fleeting Tempered Potion and the normal Tempered Potion, both at rank 3.
 By using this order given in the macro, you will first use your existing Fleeting Potions before starting to use your personal property.
 If you use rank 2 or even rank 1 potions, you can add those lines by using the same format with the IDs you can find on wowhead.
 If you want to use different modifiers, you can also replace shift by ctrl or alt or even get rid of it fully.
 Just be aware that you may end up consuming all your precious potions in content you may not want to use them for if you remove the modifier condition.

 Focus Cast Macros